22 Cassala Ave.

 HPDB Engineering and Architecture Ltd.

-The building is located at Viale Cassala 22 in Milan, in an urban area close to the railway where managerial, residential and commercial activities coexist.
-The project includes a series of interventions aimed at renewing the interior and exterior aspects of the property, while still maintaining its use as offices.
+The building is located at Viale Cassala 22 in Milan, in an urban context close to the railway, characterized by the presence of managerial, residential and commercial functions.
+The project is part of a process of urban regeneration and redevelopment and includes interventions aimed at the renovation of the interior and exterior aspects of the property, maintaining the intended use as office and workspace architecture.

-The main facade on Cassala Avenue will be made entirely of glass, with large transparent surfaces and opaque glass parapets.
-The “short” facades will have traditional opaque cladding with the inclusion of window bands at the corners.
-The south facade will feature ventilated metal cladding with Alucobond panels.
+The existing facade is replaced by a new architectural skin with a constant vertical pitch of 120 cm, in continuity with the existing structure.
+The main facade on Cassala Avenue will be made of glass, with transparent surfaces and opaque parapets, expressing a language of contemporary architecture and modern architecture.
+The side facades will feature opaque cladding with window bands at the corners, while the south facade will feature a metal ventilated facade with Alucobond panels.